shivanivermapro/shivanivermapro/README.md

 ### Hi there 👋
 I'm a Researcher at WorldQuant University

-🎓 I am currently pursuing my Masters in Financial Engineering from WorldQuant University, and pursued Masters of Science in Plant Biotechnology from Banaras Hindu University, Varanasi.
+🎓 I am currently pursuing my Masters in Financial Engineering from WorldQuant University, and completed Masters of Science in Plant Biotechnology from Banaras Hindu University, Varanasi.

-🎓 I did my Bachelors in Agriculture from College of Agriculture, Raipur.
+🎓 I have completed my Bachelors in Agriculture with National Scholarship from College of Agriculture, Raipur.

 👨‍💻 I am curious about Finance, Data Science, Blockchain, Languages, History, Philosophy, Psychology, Indian Classical Music, Indian Civilisation & I enjoy learning new things.